dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/README.md

 ## HOW IT STARTED
 Thomson computers have sound generator simply based on 6bit dac that fully commits the cpu countinuosly updating the sound samples.
 During sound streaming the computer can't do anything else.<br/>
-Because of that there was the need to develop a secondary sound card based on specific sound chip that generates sound by itself, only programming your own registers.<br/>
+Beucause of that there was the need to develop a secondary sound card based on specific sound chip that generates sound by itself, only programming your own registers.<br/>
 ## START POINT
 Thomson computers have an expansion port with the main computer signals, data bus, address bus, chip select, master clock, and analog sound input that is mixed with the main sound generator.<br/>
 ![](https://github.com/dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/blob/main/COMMON/Expansion_port.jpg)<br/>